-Until 2010, the Portuguese infrastructure marker had proved remarkably resilient despite the difficult market conditions and liquidity constraints, with a significant number of deals reaching financial close in 2008, 2009 and the beginning of 2010, particularly in the road, rail and health-care sectors; most of those deals had the benefit of the heavy involvement from the EIB.
+Until 2010, the Portuguese infrastructure market has proved remarkably resilient despite the difficult market conditions and liquidity constraints, with a significant number of deals reaching financial close in 2008, 2009 and beginning of 2010, particularly in the road, rail and heath-care sectors; most of those deals had the benefit of a heavy involvement from the European Investment Bank ('the EIB').
 From the commercial banks' perspective, soft mini-perms were the structure of choice, with strong incentives for the sponsors to refinance because of cash sweeps and punitive margin step-ups.